CiaraC03/DigitalRain/index.md

 By Ciara Crowe

 ## Setting up my Digital Rain
 The first task I worked on was creating the constructors for my project.
-In order to produce the rain effect, I needed to have variables which took into consinder the screen's width and height.
+In order to produce the rain effect, I needed to have variables which took into consider the screen's width and height.
 This is the first constructor I added:

 ```